1975 vs 2025: How much harder is it for first-time buyers today?

 Looking at these stats, it's shocking to see how dramatically the landscape has changed over the years.
 The most striking shift is visible in recent decades:

-By 2004, this figure had tripled to over a third (35.63%) of an average yearly income for two.
+Just ten years later, in 2005, this figure had quadrupled to over a third (37.6%) of an average yearly income for two.

 How saving timeframes for first-time buyers has changed over 50 years

-Taking into account the average deposit and salary over the last 50 years, we’ve calculated how long it would take the average couple to save enough for a deposit if they set aside 20% of their annual salary.
+Taking into account the average deposit and salary over the last 50 years, we’ve calculated how long it would take the average couple to save enough for a deposit if they set aside 20% of their monthly income.
 Here’s how these timeframes have evolved over the past 50 years:

 Year | Time to Save a Deposit |